Skip to content

 June 3, 2025, 10:58 am | Read time: 6 minutes

-Many people gain weight between the ages of 40 and 50, but a new long-term study reveals that those who manage to shed a few pounds during this stage of life can reduce their risk of serious illnesses—and even live longer.
+Many people gain weight between the ages of 40 and 50, but a new long-term study shows that losing a few pounds during this phase can reduce the risk of serious diseases—and even extend life.

 Being overweight is considered a risk factor for many chronic diseases—from diabetes to cancer.
-Many people, especially in middle age, gain weight due to natural aging processes and find it harder to lose.
-But how important is it really to pay attention to your weight at this age, and more importantly, to reduce it?
-A new study from the United Kingdom and Finland now provides answers.
-It examined how moderate weight changes between the ages of 40 and 50 can affect long-term health.
-The researchers analyzed whether people who shed their excess weight at this age are less likely to become seriously ill.
-Indeed, the risks for cardiovascular diseases, cancer, and other chronic ailments were significantly lower in the group that achieved weight loss at this age.
+Many people gain weight in midlife due to natural aging processes and find it harder to lose.
+But how important is it really to pay attention to weight at this age, and more importantly, to reduce it?
+A new study from the United Kingdom and Finland provides answers.
+It examined how moderate weight changes between the ages of 40 and 50 can affect health in the long term.
+Researchers analyzed whether people who shed excess weight at this age are less likely to become seriously ill.
+Indeed, the risks for cardiovascular diseases, cancer, and other chronic ailments were significantly lower in the group that lost weight.

-The researchers wanted to find out how weight loss in middle age—between 40 and 50 years—affects long-term health.
-They asked: Is it really helpful to shed excess weight at this age, and does it protect not only against diabetes but also against other diseases such as heart attack, stroke, cancer, asthma, or COPD?1
+The researchers wanted to find out how weight loss in midlife—between the ages of 40 and 50—affects health in the long term.
+They asked: Is it really beneficial to lose excess weight at this age, and does it protect not only against diabetes but also against other diseases like heart attack, stroke, cancer, asthma, or COPD?1

 Previous studies often only examined short-term effects, mostly focusing on diabetes.2 The new study specifically looked at the long-term effect over decades and examined whether other chronic diseases and mortality are also affected.